ShaunCurtis/Blazr.IRepository/Readme.md

 }
 ```

-First a class to generate a data set is both loaded into the database and available directly for running unit tests.
-This is a *Singleton* pattern class, not a DI singleton.
-There are methods such as `GetRandomRecord` for testing.
+First a class to generate a data set.
+This is a *Singleton* pattern class (not a DI singleton).
+Methods such as `GetRandomRecord` are for testing.

 ```csharp
 public sealed class WeatherTestDataProvider